 Christmas is 10 days away and I haven’t made all that much headway on my gift shopping… still.
 Yeah, it’s really getting dire now.
 Please tell me I’m not alone?
 I don’t typically procrastinate, but maybe in this experience I will learn that I actually thrive under pressure??
 That’d be nice!
 Either way, I’ve decided I’m going homemade again.
 Baking is going to save me.
 These Red Velvet and Green Velvet Cake Truffles are going to save me.
 I’m officially checking ‘gifts’ off my To Do list.

 Part of the reason that gift ideas this year were harder than most is because I do typically like to give homemade items.
-In the past, I’ve done crafty things like make wreaths or mosaic mirrors, stuff like that.
 However, I’m just not getting around to those projects this year.
 Fortunately, I can still go the homemade route.
 Instead, I’m gifting these elegant and delicious truffles!
 Who doesn’t like the gift of baked goods, made from the heart?
 Plus, these have edible glitter on top.
 Yay!

 I know how I feel about receiving homemade gifts, and I know that my friends and family always cherish them too.
 They truly prefer it to anything I could buy for them.
 Not only will these nuggets of deliciousness save me time stressing over what to get for people, but making these truffles will save money too.
 It’s not about the money you spend anyway.
 Homemade gifts are more thoughtful and personal, and I only needed to purchase a few ingredients, and a fun way to present them.

 I hoard a serious collection of baking items, but because I do so much of it, I run out of stuff.
-I headed to Walmart and picked up Kraft Philadelphia Cream Cheese and Baker’s White Chocolate for making these truffles.
+I headed to the store to pick up Kraft Philadelphia Cream Cheese and Baker’s White Chocolate for making these truffles.
 The baking aisle is like the mothership calling me home.
 I love that it’s even more packed with amazing goodies during the holidays!

 I wanted to incorporate a fun way of packaging the truffles.
 In my family, we are tin people.
 Candy and cookies go in tins.
 My Gma even has an entire cupboard dedicated to an array of tins in all different sizes.
 Since she usually has lots of sweets on hand, you always see a few tins on display in the kitchen.
 They’re decorative and they keep baked goods fresh!